legislation/data-documentation/formats/overview.md

 Where an item of legislation is available as XML, we provide its content in two HTML formats designed for reuse in other applications:

- * XHTML, which is an embeddable &ldquo;snippet&rdquo; form of the same HTML we use on the website for legislation content;
+ * XHTML, which is an embeddable “snippet” form of the same HTML we use on the website for legislation content;
  * HTML5, which comes as complete HTML files with linked styles suitable for standalone display.

 [Read more about HTML formats](html.md).